pytorchbearer/torchbearer/docs/examples/vae.rst

    :language: python
    :lines: 82-87

-This requires the packing of the reconstruction, mean and log-variance into the model output and unpacking it for the loss function to use
+This requires the packing of the reconstruction, mean and log-variance into the model output and unpacking it for the loss function to use.

 .. literalinclude:: ../../examples/vae_standard.py
    :language: python